 David L. Powell, 19, son of Laurence Powell, 420 Schley, Hereford, was promoted to army private first class at Ft.
-Hood, where he is serving with the 1st Cavalry Division
+Hood, where he is serving with the 1st Cavalry Division.

 Pvt.
 Powell is a field wireman in Company B of the division's 227th Aviation Battalion.
-His wife, Sandra, lives in Belton, Tex.
+His wife, Sandra, lives in minimum required by the state.

+Belton, Tex.
 His mother, Mrs. Winnie Harper lives on Route 2, Hale